Wynnventory/WynnVentory_Mod/README.md

 [![Discord](https://img.shields.io/discord/1272858777577586769?logo=Discord&logoColor=%235865F2&color=%235865F2&link=https%3A%2F%2Fdiscord.gg%2Fb6ATfrePuR)](https://discord.gg/b6ATfrePuR)

 # Wynnventory
 WynnVentory is a Minecraft mod for the Wynncraft server.
 It allows users to display trade market prices on items ingame.
-Data will also be available on the [WynnVentory website](https://www.wynnventory.com/).
+Data is also be available on the [WynnVentory website](https://www.wynnventory.com/).